Around Iceland: Drive & Hike

 This family-run country hotel is located in a quiet location in a beautiful setting on the shores of Héraðsvatn with a view of land and sea.

 Less than 50km from the Arctic Circle, lies the beautiful northern peninsula of Trollaskagi—Troll Peninsula—made from 10-12 million year old basalt strata.
 Visit Siglufjordur, a charming fishing village located at the foot of towering mountains and ‘herring capital of Iceland’, before enjoying a lovely little walk to a beautiful mountain lake.
+End the day driving to Myvatn the Northern Lights Capital of Iceland.

-Total Drive: Approx 185km, 3.5 hours
+Total Drive: Approx 240km, 3 hours

 Fosshotel Mývatn offers 92 rooms in wonderful surroundings north of Lake Mývatn, within 100 km from the Akureyri Airport.
 The hotel is designed by award-winning architectures and features almost exclusively low-environmental impact materials.
 The building is a low-rise, clad with larch wood and grass roof which makes it in perfect harmony with the surrounding nature.